 [CID#3676] NOTE — The UHR Co-BF sequential NDP sounding sequences initiated by a pair of UHR Co-BF beamformers are allowed to be done in the same TXOP or different TXOPs.

 [CID#3676] When the UHR Co-BF sequential NDP sounding sequences initiated by a pair of UHR Co-BF beamformers are both done in the same TXOP, then each UHR Co-BF beamformer only performs one UHR Co-BF sequential NDP sounding sequence.
+In the case of same TXOP, the TXOP duration is not allowed to exceed 8 ms.

 [CID#1382] A UHR Co-BF beamformer may support UHR Co-BF joint NDP sounding sequence.